 Basically, this guide will tell you:

-- The basic principles of choosing the best air rifle for the money, besides “Our Top 10 Picks In 2016“
+- The basic principles of choosing the best air rifle for the money, besides “Our Top 10 Picks“

 - The benefit-based reviews of air rifles we think worth our attentions(note: we’ll not bother mentioning the less-quality rifles like other sites).

 So, without further ado, let’s begin the journey:

 The Big Cat is a .177 caliber single-shot rifle featuring 4x magnification and a 32-millimeter scope.
 With PBA Platinum ammunition it shoots at 1,250 feet per second.
 It has a single cocking mechanism and lightweight durable synthetic stock with polymer with a non-slip grip surface.

 The unit is suitable for target practice as well as pest control for large and small animals.
 As a whole the Big Cat offers a solid build with enough weight to feel comfortable in the hands.
 The rifle is easily cocked and shoots well for experienced shooters.